Random vector functional link network: recent developments, applications, and future directions: Developments and applications of RVFL model

 In \cite{fan2019image}, the random subspace Fisher linear discriminant (FLD) method generates the random weights and hidden biases wherein important features are assigned higher weights than weights assigned to more minor essential features.
 Therefore, this approach improves the performance of RVFL.
 Pan et al. \cite{pan2020random} proposed a novel method, Jaya-RVFL, where a new emerging intuitive optimization technique- Jaya algorithm \cite{rao2016jaya} is employed to optimize the randomization range of input weights and employed to transient stability assessment in power system.
 Lu et al. \cite{lu2020classification} proposed three classification methods, i.e., MobileNet-RVFL-CBA, MobileNet-ELM-CBA, and MobileNet-SNN-CBA, respectively, to classify the brain MRI image.
 In each scenario, first, the MobileNetV2 \cite{Sandler_2018_CVPR} trained over ImageNet data is employed to extract the features from brain MRI images and then to improve the generalization performance of these randomized neural networks (RVFL, ELM, and SNN \cite{schmidt1992feed}), chaotic bat algorithm (CBA) is utilized to optimize the random weights and biases.
 The empirical evaluation of these models for classifying brain MRI data demonstrates that MobileNet-RVFL-CBA performs better than MobileNet-ELM-CBA and MobileNet-SNN-CBA in terms of sensitivity and overall accuracy.
+In the literature, it can be seen that several approaches such as different distributions \cite{cao2019initial}, auto encoder \cite{zhang2019unsupervised} and SVM models \cite{tanveer2021ensemble} have been used to calculate the weights from input layer to hidden layer.
+There is no such method which is always adaptable.
+Therefore, a further research is required to develop the efficient techniques to initialize the weights from input layer to the hidden layer in RVFL.